JanneMattila/www/docs/_posts/2024/09/2024-09-09-acr-artifact-cache.markdown

               protocol: TCP
 ```

-Image is set to be `$acr_loginserver/docker/jannemattila/webapp-network-tester:1.0.75`, so
+Image of the workload is set to `$acr_loginserver/docker/jannemattila/webapp-network-tester:1.0.75`, so
-it's coming from our ACR from the configured `docker/*` path.
+ACR should fetch it from Docker Hub as configured in the cache rule.

 After successful deployment, I can see the image in the ACR: